CristianoNarducci/Eyeglass/docs/structure.md

 ### AbstractView (interface):
+Defines the interface of an interactive view.
+Provides a way to get its state from outside.
 #### methods:
-* removeImages(wxCommandEvent& event) asks the controller to remove the selected items from the image storage.
+* removeImages( wxCommandEvent& event ) asks the controller to remove the selected items from the image storage.
-* loadImages(wxCommandEvent& event) gets an array of paths from the file chooser and asks the controller to load them.
+* loadImages( wxCommandEvent& event ) gets an array of paths from the file chooser and asks the controller to load them.
-* activateSelectedImages(wxCommandEvent& event) marks the first two selected images as active and shows them.
+* activateSelectedImages( wxCommandEvent& event ) marks the first two selected images as active and shows them.
 This marks the previously activated images as inactive, and each tab is reset to its original state.
-* compareImages(wxCommandEvent& event) asks the controller to compare the active images, by calling the appropriate function as selected in the modeSelector.
+* compareImages( wxCommandEvent& event ) asks the controller to compare the active images, by calling the appropriate function as selected in the modeSelector.
 * resetTabs() resets all the tabs to their original state.
 It is called when other images are activated or when an active image is deleted from the storage.
+* getMode() returns the selected comparison/visualization mode (alpha, rgb ... )
+* getModel() returns the model which the view communicates with.
+Useful for ViewTabs.
+* getActiveImages() returns the currectly active images (path only).

 ### View: